 - (a) SunWater's maintenance plans and work instructions; and associated labour inputs and unit costs should be audited, including a review of sub-contracted maintenance activities; - (b) maintenance practices and costs need to be examined to identify the optimum mix of preventive and corrective maintenance activities for each scheme; and - (c) a Reliability Centred Maintenance (RCM) approach to formulating maintenance activity requirements should be adopted.

-For this scheme, the Authority has therefore reduced SunWater's estimates by \$15,750 in line with Aurecon's findings.
+For this scheme, the Authority stated its intention in the Draft Report to reduce SunWater's estimates by \$15,750 in line with Aurecon's findings.